 This meant that I had not been taking the study medication at all.
 Although this sounded disappointing, it also qualified me to do the allergy study again.

-I agreed to a repeat study and by the end of another 6 months had amassed another $675 (and was maybe and finally allergy-free).
+I agreed to a repeat study and by the end of another 6 months had amassed another $675 (and was truly allergy-free.
+Maybe).

 I also signed up for two clinical trials conducted by Covance, a company that performs thousands of drug trials for pharmaceutical companies and other labs.

 Covance pays extremely well for participation in clinical trials; however, the physical criteria for its studies can be difficult to achieve.
 Also, because the studies pay so well, there is an overabundance of volunteers.
-Some people actually earn a good living (i.e., $60,000/year) by participating in Covance trials.
+Some people actually earn a good living (up to $60,000/year) by participating in Covance trials.

 I signed up for a $4,200 HIV drug trial with Covance and spent nearly a day there getting qualified.
-In the end, the techs didn’t like my EKG very much and disqualified me.
+In the end, the techs didn’t like the results of my EKG very much and disqualified me.
 I still made $100 for my time, though.

 The second time I showed up at Covance, it was for a $1,700 fat absorption drug study.

-This time, I probably would’ve physically qualified; however, due to the large number of volunteers, a lottery had to be conducted.
-Needless to say, I didn’t win- though I did make $50 for my time.
+This time, I probably would’ve physically qualified; however, due to the large turnout of volunteers, a lottery had to be conducted.
+Needless to say, I didn’t win—though I did make $50 for my time.

 However, some clinical trials still manage to slip under the FDA radar and violate basic GCP principles.
 Protect yourself from undue harm by doing the following:

 - Always read the research protocol and ask questions.
 If there is something in the protocol that you don’t understand, don’t be shy about requesting more information.
-The study coordinator should know the answers to your questions, or if not, contact the head scientist on the study for clarification.
+The study coordinator should know the answers to your questions; if not, he should know who to ask for clarification.

 - You have the right to end your participation in the study at any time.
-If you become too uncomfortable with the study to continue it, then you have the right to quit it without losing the compensation you have received thus far.
+If you become uncomfortable continuing with the study, then you have the right to quit it without losing the compensation you have received thus far.
 Furthermore, a good study coordinator should ask you at every follow-up visit if you wish to continue the study.